AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

     understanding of build systems, maven, git, etc... some experience with Linux and bash
     some knowledge of OpenJDK
+    experience with vagrant (optional, only if you are going to work with this tech) experience with docker (optional, only if you are going to work with this tech)
 <br/>
 ##### Download supporting software
 - VirtualBox (to load the VM): https://www.virtualbox.org/